 The block edge nearest to 2110 MHz should start at 2110.3 MHz or above.

 The block edge nearest to 2170 MHz should end at 2169.7 MHz or below.

+Any removalof the 300kHz guard band (as indicated in bullet points 5-8 above) should be assessed at the national level,

 TECHNICAL CONDITIONS BASED ON THE BEM APPROACH APPLICABLE TO FDD BASE STATIONS (IN THE BAND 2110-2170 MHz)

-The technical conditions presented in this Annex are in the form of Block Edge Masks (BEMs) based on CEPT Report 39.
+The technical conditions presented in this Annex are in the form of Block Edge Masks (BEMs) based on CEPT Report 39, complemented by a BEM for AAS systems.
 BEMs are related to spectrum licensing and the avoidance of interference between users of spectrum.

+For the purposes of this document, the term non-AAS (short for non-active antenna systems) refers to MFCN base station transmitters which are manufactured and supplied separately to antenna systems.
+Non-AAS base stations will provide one or more antenna connectors, which are connected to one or more separately supplied passive antenna elements or arrays to radiate radio waves.
+The term AAS (short for active antenna systems) refers to a base station and antenna system where the amplitude and / or phase between antenna elements is continually adjusted resulting in an antenna pattern that varies in response to short term changes in the radio environment.
+This is intended to exclude long term beam shaping such as fixed electrical down tilt.
+For AAS beamforming is performed with large numbers (tens) of antenna elements and benefits from the resulting narrow beamwidths.
+The different nature of non-AAS and AAS systems implies that different BEMs should be applied.

 A BEM is an emission mask that is defined as a function of frequency, relative to the edge of a block of spectrum that is licensed to an operator.
 It consists of in-block and out-of-block components which specify the permitted emission levels over frequencies inside and outside the licensed block of spectrum respectively.

 Accordingly, the BEM levels are built up by combining the values listed in the tables below in such a way that the limit at any frequency is given by the highest (least stringent) value of a) the transition requirements, and b) the in-block requirements (where appropriate).
 The BEMs are applicable only within the sub-band 2110-2170 MHz.